Geremy Davis

-Geremy Davis (born January 10, 1992) is a gridiron football wide receiver who is a free agent.
-He played college football at University of Connecticut.
+Geremy Davis (born January 10, 1992) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the UConn Huskies.

 College career

-Davis set UConn FBS records with 165 career receptions and 2,292 career receiving yards.
+Davis set UConn Football Bowl Subdivision (FBS) records with 165 career receptions and 2,292 career receiving yards.
 He caught a pass in every game that he played in for the University of Connecticut.

 Professional career

 New York Giants

-Davis was drafted by the New York Giants in the sixth round, 186th overall, of the 2015 NFL Draft.
-He recorded his first career NFL reception in Week 2 of the 2015 NFL season in the Giants 20-24 loss to the Atlanta Falcons.
+Davis was selected by the New York Giants in the sixth round, 186th overall, of the 2015 NFL draft.
+He recorded his first career NFL reception in Week 2 of the 2015 NFL season in the Giants 24–20 loss to the Atlanta Falcons.

 On September 3, 2016, Davis was released by the Giants and was signed to the practice squad the next day.

 San Diego / Los Angeles Chargers

-On November 9, 2016, Davis was signed by the Chargers off the Giants' practice squad.
+On November 9, 2016, Davis was signed by the San Diego Chargers off the Giants' practice squad.

 On September 3, 2017, Davis was waived by the Chargers and was signed to the practice squad the next day.
 He was promoted to the active roster on September 11, 2017.
-He was waived on September 16, 2017 and re-signed to the practice squad.
+He was waived on September 16, 2017, and re-signed to the practice squad.
 He was promoted back to the active roster on October 26, 2017.

 On March 12, 2018, Davis re-signed with the Chargers.

 On March 19, 2019, Davis re-signed with the Chargers.
 He was placed on injured reserve on November 30, 2019.